habanoz/habanoz-tech-blog/_posts/2020-10-31-leetcode-longest-common-prefix.md

 ## Iterative Prefix Search

 Choose first string as base.
 Starting from first position, if all strings has the same chars, position is incremented.
 No additional space is used.
-Space complexity is O(1). n being number of strings, m being length of base string, time compexity is O(mn).
+Space complexity is O(1). n being number of strings, m being length of the shortest string in the array, time complexity is O(mn).

 ```java
 class Solution {